NixOS/nix.dev/source/tutorials/packaging-existing-software.md

 ```

 :::{note}
-We only added the top-level `xorg` derivation to the input attrset, rather than the full `xorg.libX11.dev` which would cause a syntax error.
-Because Nix is lazily-evaluated, including the dependency this way doesn't actually include all of `xorg` into our build context.
+Only add the top-level `xorg` derivation to the input attrset, rather than the full `xorg.libX11.dev`, as the latter would cause a syntax error.
+Because Nix is lazily-evaluated, including the dependency this way is safe to do and doesn't actually include all of `xorg` into the build context.
 :::

 ### `buildInputs` and `nativeBuildInputs`
-Running our favorite command again:
+Run the last command again:
 ```console
 $ nix-build -E 'with import <nixpkgs> {}; callPackage ./icat.nix {}'
 this derivation will be built: